 Which are the best luxury hotels in Spain’s capital, Madrid?
-The best hotels in Madrid include: AC Santo Mauro, Aloft Madrid Gran Vía, Hotel Círculo Gran Vía, InterContinental Madrid, Madrid Marriott Auditorium Hotel & Conference Center, Palacio de los Duques, Palacio Del Retiro, Sheraton Madrid Mirasierra, The Westin Palace and Villa Magna.
+The best hotels in Madrid include Four Seasons, Santo Mauro, a Luxury Collection Hotel, Aloft Madrid Gran Vía, Hotel Círculo Gran Vía, InterContinental Madrid, Madrid Marriott Auditorium Hotel & Conference Center, Palacio de los Duques, Palacio Del Retiro, Sheraton Madrid Mirasierra, The Westin Palace and Villa Magna.

 Some of these hotels are also the best airport hotels in Madrid.
 Interestingly, many of the best hotels are part of the Marriott hotel brand, although the Four Seasons is the very best.
 There is no Ritz-Carlton or Park Hyatt hotel in Madrid.
 However, there is a Hyatt Centric Gran Via Madrid and the Hyatt Regency Hesperia Madrid, which features in our review of the best executive club lounges in Madrid.